 Generally

 There are several sources of information that you can consult to find the computer facilities available in the Department.
-All are included as options on the OTY website.
+All are included as options on the ITS website.
 First visit the User Guides section .
 This area contains a collection of user guides and transaction information on various topics ranging from general descriptions to very detailed instructions on specific topics.
 If you don’t know where to start or you are new to the Department then start with the New User Guide.
-If you are working in one of the labs also read the instructions for the lab.
 Read the Frequently Asked Questions!!
 Here you will find short answers to frequently asked questions and pointers to more information.
 Visit the Helpdesk Announcements area where you can find the latest information on changes that have taken place or are taking place.
-Use the Search tool on the Helpdesk websites for the topic you are interested in.
+Use the Search tool on the Helpdesk website for the topic you are interested in.
 There may be some information there, or problems that have already been solved.

 Return all borrowed equipment.
 If you have signed for them, they are assigned to you, so indicate that they are officially returned.
-It is the University’s policy that a student’s account remain open for two additional years.
-If you still want to close the account then arrange your data so that it is stored on a medium that you can transfer and clear the data areas.
-Pay special attention to data you may have stored on your personal system.
-If you would like to keep your account open then let the support staff know what your plans are so that your account remains open.
+It is the University’s policy that a student’s account remain open for 3 months after his graduation.
+In the meantime, and before your account is deleted, make sure to organize your data so that it is saved on a medium that you can transfer, and clean up the data areas.
+Pay special attention to any data you may have stored in your personal storage space (home directory), in your email, and in OneDrive.
+All matters related to accounts are governed by the “Acceptable Use Policy for Information and Communication Technology Services and Systems.”

 Websites